change-hi/change-hi.github.io/morea/data-movement/experience-globus-install.md

 * Default settings may not include data sharing
 </div>

----

-# You’ll be redirected to your UH login page.
-Use your UH credentials to login.
+You’ll be redirected to your UH login page.
+Use your UH credentials to login:

 {% include figure.html url="" max-width="75%" file="/morea/data-movement/fig/globus_and_rclone6.png" alt="Node anatomy" caption="" %}

 Some organizations will ask for your permission to release your account information to Globus.
 Once you’ve logged in with your UH credentials, Globus will ask if you’d like to link to an existing account.

-* If this is your first time logging in to Globus, click "Continue."
+If this is your first time logging in to Globus, click "Continue."
 If you’ve already used another account with Globus, you can choose "Link to an existing account."

----

 {% include figure.html url="" max-width="75%" file="/morea/data-movement/fig/globus_and_rclone7.png" alt="Node anatomy" caption="" %}

----

 > You may be prompted to provide additional information such as your organization and whether or not Globus will be used for commercial purposes.
 Click on non-profit research or educational purposes.
 Complete the form and click "Continue."

 {% include figure.html url="" max-width="75%" file="/morea/data-movement/fig/globus_and_rclone8.png" alt="Node anatomy" caption="" %}
----

->  Finally, you need to give Globus permission to use your identity to access information and perform actions (like file transfers) on your behalf.
+Finally, you need to give Globus permission to use your identity to access information and perform actions (like file transfers) on your behalf.

 {% include figure.html url="" max-width="75%" file="/morea/data-movement/fig/globus_and_rclone9.png" alt="Node anatomy" caption="" %}
----

-# Globus Connect Personal
+## Globus Connect Personal

 Globus Connect Personal turns your laptop or other personal computer into a Globus endpoint with just a few clicks.
 With Globus Connect Personal you can share and transfer files to/from a local machine—campus server, desktop computer or laptop—even if it's behind a firewall and you don't have administrator privileges.

 * Globus Connect Personal puts the power of Globus on your computer.